 On campus, I was most recently the Executive Editor (second-in-command) of North by Northwestern and thus spent a lot of time editing and publishing stories in the newsroom as well as running our staff legislative forum.
 I was also formerly Audio Section Editor and a Managing Editor while also creating podcasts and reporting stories.

 In summer 2018, I worked in Pittsburgh as a Newsroom Intern at 90.5 WESA — the city’s NPR news station.
-As a general assignment reporter, I covered a little bit of everything from perceived yet untrue grocery store monopolies and self-healing electrical circuits to a look at Pittsburgh’s air quality and anthrocon — the world’s largest “furry” convention.
+As a general assignment reporter, I covered a little bit of everything from perceived yet untrue grocery store monopolies and self-healing electrical circuits to Pittsburgh’s air quality and anthrocon — the world’s largest “furry” convention.

 In winter 2018, I covered national politics while based in Washington, D.C. as a reporter at Medill News Service — my work there was also published in USA TODAY, The Bend Bulletin, The Frederick News-Post, and three times with UPI.
-During summer 2017, I wrote about arts and culture as an Editorial Intern at the Charleston City Paper.
+And during summer 2017, I wrote about arts and culture as an Editorial Intern at the Charleston City Paper.

 Audio journalism is my passion, but I also love reporting on transportation, infrastructure, politics, arts, culture and urban life.
 Outside of journalism, I’m a fan of travelling, food, aviation, music and cats.
 Cats are just the best.

 Born in Stockholm, Sweden, I grew up mostly in Charleston, South Carolina with a few years spent in Sydney, Australia.
-Currently, I live in Evanston and love the Chicago area.